LelsersLasers/Applied-Comp-Sci/Django/WordlePlus/README.md

     - NOTE: Don't put an actual password in its not secure
         - It uses http (not https)
         - But it will not harm your computer
+12) Helper tool
+    - In the 'wordle' folder that this file is in
+    - Must be in the same folder as 'allWords.py'
+    - You can enter info to help you narrow down the final word
+    - See pictures above